Fritz Haber: Personal life and family

 Haber married his second wife, Charlotte Nathan, on 25 October 1917 in Berlin.
-When out travelling, Fritz was staying at the Adlon Hotel which was near the Deutsche Klub.
-At this establishment, Fritz met Charlotta Nathan who was one of the secretaries and sparked his interest with her accomplishments despite not having extensive experience or education.
+When out travelling, Fritz was staying at the Adlon Hotel which was near the Deutscher Klub.
+At this establishment, Fritz met Nathan, who was one of the secretaries and sparked his interest with her accomplishments despite not having extensive experience or education.
 On the day that he met her, it had been raining and she gave him an umbrella to use to which he replied "I lay the umbrella into your arms and myself and my thanks at your feet".
-She replied, "I'd rather like the contrary".
+She replied "I'd rather like the contrary".
 They began seeing each other and he would soon propose to her.
-Charlotta rejected the proposal at first due to their large age difference but eventually, she agreed.
+Charlotte rejected the proposal at first due to their large age difference but she eventually agreed.
 Charlotte, like Clara, converted from Judaism to Christianity before marrying Haber.
 The couple had two children, Eva-Charlotte and Ludwig Fritz ("Lutz").
 Again, however, there were conflicts, and the couple were divorced as of 6 December 1927.

-Haber and Clara's son Hermann Haber lived in France until 1941, but was unable to obtain French citizenship.
+Haber and Clara's son, Hermann Haber, lived in France until 1941, but was unable to obtain French citizenship.
 When Germany invaded France during World War II, Hermann and his wife and three daughters escaped internment on a French ship travelling from Marseilles to the Caribbean.
 From there, they obtained visas allowing them to immigrate to the United States.
 Hermann's wife Margarethe died after the end of the war, and Hermann committed suicide in 1946.
 His oldest daughter, Claire, committed suicide in 1949; also a chemist, she had been told her research into an antidote for the effects of chlorine gas was being set aside, as work on the atomic bomb was taking precedence.

-Haber's other son, Ludwig Fritz Haber (1921–2004), became an eminent British economist and wrote a history of chemical warfare in World War I, The Poisonous Cloud (1986).

-His daughter Eva lived in Kenya for many years, returning to England in the 1950s.
+Fritz Haber's other son, Ludwig Fritz Haber (1921–2004), became an eminent British economist and wrote a history of chemical warfare in World War I, The Poisonous Cloud (1986).
+Hermann's daughter Eva lived in Kenya for many years, returning to England in the 1950s.
 She died in 2015, leaving three children, five grandchildren, and eight great-grandchildren.
 Several members of Haber's extended family died in Nazi concentration camps, including his half-sister Frieda's daughter, Hilde Glücksmann, her husband, and their two children.